Don't you just love the Washington terminology trying to walk back his comments?

 I mean, this is a 100% limbaugh echo.

-Bottom line is the government is something nobody trusts.
+Bottom line is, the government is something nobody trusts.

 They trust the government to do nothing.

-They're not gonna do what they say they're gonna do, they can't get anything done.
+They're not going to do what they say they're going to do.

-McCain says, Look, I mean, we fail because the American people have lost trust and confidence in us.
+McCain says, look, I mean, we fail because the American people have lost trust and confidence in us.

-Uh whoever sounds the most like me in these debates, folks, I'm telling you, is going to win them.
+Whoever sounds the most like me in these debates, folks, I'm telling you, is going to win them.

 We'll be right back.